Automattic/jetpack/readme.txt

 The good news is that probably more than 99% of your visitors don't do any of the above!
 Those users who don't see the static files will still benefit because they will see regular WP-Cache cached files and your server won't be as busy as before.
 This plugin should help your server cope with a front page appearance on digg.com or other social networking site.

-As this plugin is based on the older WP-Cache plugin you can switch off the Super Cache static html caching.
+If for some reason "supercaching" doesn't work on your server then don't worry.
 Caching will still be performed, but every request will require loading the PHP engine.
-In normal circumstances this isn't that bad, but if your server is underpowered, or you're experiencing heavy traffic you may run into trouble.
+In normal circumstances this isn't bad at all!
+Visitors to your site will notice no slowdown or difference.
+Supercache really comes into it's own if your server is underpowered, or you're experiencing heavy traffic.
-Super Cached html files will be server more quickly than PHP generated cached files so there's very little reason not to use the Super Cache feature.
+Super Cached html files will be served more quickly than PHP generated cached files but in every day use, the difference isn't noticeable.

 See the [WP Super Cache homepage](http://ocaoimh.ie/wp-super-cache/) for further information.